Calls for unity as divided US marks 20th anniversary of 9/11 - RFI

 World leaders sent messages of solidarity, saying the attackers had failed to destroy Western values.

-In a video posted on the eve of the anniversary, Biden urged Americans to come together.
+Speaking in Shanksville Saturday, Biden said the United States must come together and lead the world by example.

+"That's the thing that's going to affect our wellbeing more than anything else: how the rest of the world responds to us -- knowing that we actually can, in fact, lead by the example of our power again," Biden said.
+"And I think we can do it.
+We got to do it."

-"Are we going to, in the next four, five, six, ten years, demonstrate that democracies can work, or not?" he asked Saturday in Shanksville.
+He also asked: "Are we going to, in the next four, five, six, ten years, demonstrate that democracies can work, or not?"

 But former president Donald Trump shattered the sentiment, releasing a video slamming the "inept administration" of Biden for its "incompetence" over the Afghan withdrawal, and later telling New York police officers that the US had been "embarrassed."